chitchatjs/chitchatjs/packages/cli/README.md

 ## What is chitchat.js? <Badge text="beta" />

-Chitchat (or CJS) is a framework for building voice driven multi-modal user interfaces (a.k.a.
+Chitchat.js (or CJS) is a framework for building voice driven multi-modal user interfaces (a.k.a.
 VUI).
 Chitchat is designed to be incrementally adaptable.
-You can write a simple rule based voice user interface or as complex as a machine learnt model based VUI.
 Chitchat comes with three primary components - core library (`@chichatjs/core`), a CLI (`@chitchatjs/cli`) and the implementation strategies (dialog management) which may or may not be platform dependent.
-We offer `@chitchatjs/alexa` to seamlessly integrate your voice user interface with Alexa.
+It offers `@chitchatjs/alexa` to seamlessly integrate your voice user interface with Alexa.

 `@chichatjs/core` is a primitive base that defines core framework premitives that are voice-platform and dialog management strategy agnostic. `@chitchatjs/cli` provides an easy command access to create a project, build and deploy it (only supported for Alexa platform right now). `@chitchatjs/alexa` is a collection of VUI components designed on top of the core library specifically for Alexa Skill development.

+## Why use chitchat.js?

+### Simplicity

+Write your entire Alexa skill using Typescript or Javascript in a declarative style.
+Build on what you know already.

+### Pluggable Design

+Do more with fewer lines of code.
+Framework helps you design your experience using Building Blocks.

+### State Management

+Chitchat.js designs the entire skill into states and building blocks.
+Every state is linked to one building block, which handles a piece of conversation.
+For example - MovieRecommendation might be a state where we handle user's requests related to movie recommendations.
+Chitchat also makes it super easy to transition between states using builtin state transition building blocks.

+### Community

+Find and share reusable Building Blocks and enrich the experience even further.

 ## Prerequisites